-For hikers the 5 miles (8 km) round trip Abrams Falls Trail is a highlight in the valley.
+For hikers, the 5-mile (8 km) round-trip Abrams Falls Trail is a highlight.
 It takes you to Abrams Falls, one of the most picturesque waterfalls within Great Smoky Mountains National Park.

 The timeless Tennessee cove is also known as a real hotspot for the park’s population of black bears.
-So when you tour Cades Cove, make sure that you keep your eyes out for the fluffy locals.
+So when you tour Cades Cove, make sure to keep an eye out for those fluffy locals.

 10. Try the attractions off the park

-Most famously Pigeon Forge is home to Dollywood.
-So near the wild Tennessee nature it’s a theme park and tribute to the Appalachian region.
+Most famously, Pigeon Forge is home to Dollywood, a fun-filled theme park and tribute to the Appalachian region.

 Take a ride, catch a show or just enjoy the friendly vibe.
-In Dollywood, surrounded by the magnificent Smokies, it’s easier than ever to have a good time.
+In Dollywood, surrounded by the magnificent Smokies, it’s easier than ever to have a good time — young or old.

 Where to stay

-Now you know the best things to do in Great Smoky Mountains National Park.
+Now you have the best things to do in Great Smoky Mountains National Park covered.
 But what are the top places to stay in Great Smoky Mountains?

 Margaritaville Resort – Luxury in Gatlinburg

-Gatlinburg is conveniently positioned just a few miles from Great Smoky Mountains National Park.
-So at Margaritaville Resort you’re extremely close to the park but with top amenities, including appreciated pools.
+Gatlinburg is positioned just a few miles from Great Smoky Mountains National Park.
+Bed down at the town’s luxurious Margaritaville Resort to enjoy top amenities, including inviting swimming pools.

 Dollywood’s Resort – Right at Dollywood

-It’s slightly further from the national park adventure, but for Dollywooders that doesn’t matter.
-Dollywood’s Resort, filled with southern charm, offers Great Smoky Mountains accommodations in the front row for the American theme park favorite.
+Sure, it’s slightly further from the national park adventure, but that doesn’t matter to Dollywooders.
+This resort, filled with southern charm, offers Great Smoky Mountains accommodations in the front row for an American theme-park favorite.

 Dancing Bear Lodge – Cabins at Cades Cove

-It’s something special with cabins in the Appalachians.
-With your own front porch you fully embrace the Great Smoky Mountains lifestyle.
+It’s just something special with cabins in the Appalachians.
+With your own front porch, you fully embrace the Great Smoky Mountains lifestyle.
 And guess what, Dancing Bear Lodge is perfectly located for the timeless Cades Cove.